 The Gramont Hotel (number 15)

 It is home to the famed Ritz Hotel, a magnificent Paris palace.
 It was named after Duchess Charles IV of Gramont, who married the doctor’s maid in 1685.
-The financier Jeremiah Law resided there in 1714, and the Duchess of Gramont recently widowed sold it to François de Gelas de Voisine (1678-1749).
+The financier Jeremiah Law resided there in 1714, and the Duchess of Gramont, recently widowed, sold it to François de Gelas de Voisine (1678-1749).

 The Hôtel du Berry (number 17)

-This hotel belonged to the Dukes of Berry, who were the sons of John II the Good and Jeanne de Valois.
+This hotel belonged to the Dukes of Berry, the sons of John II the Good and Jeanne de Valois.
 They occupied the hotel from 1360 until 1416, after which it was taken over by Jean Jouffroy, a famous financier during the reign of Charles VI.
 He completely renovated it to make it one of the most beautiful hôtels in Paris.

 The Hôtel d’Albret (number 19)

-This hotel was built in 1602 by a Duke of Alençon, Antoine III de Clermont-Nesle et de la Rochefoucauld.
+This hotel was built in 1602 by the Duke of Alençon, Antoine III de Clermont-Nesle et de la Rochefoucauld.
 François Le Tellier, Marquis de Louvois and Minister of War under Louis XIV, lived there during the last years of his life (he died in 1691).

 The Hôtel de Vendôme (number 23)

-The Bourvallais hotel (number 13)
+The Bourvallais Hotel (number 13)

 The Bataille de Francès hôtel (number 1)